wattdepot/wattdepot.github.io/src/technology/overview.md

 # Introduction

-We develop OPQ hardware and software technology as a series of "generations", each informally given the name of an Oahu surf spot by one of the developers.
+We develop OPQ hardware and software technology as a series of "generations", each named by an Oahu surf spot.

 # G1: Pipeline